DataDog/documentation/content/en/synthetics/api_tests/websocket_tests.md

 ### Notify your team

 A notification is sent by your test based on the [alerting conditions](#define-alert-conditions) previously defined.
-Use this section to define how and what message to send to your teams.
+Use this section to define how and what to message your team.

 1. [Similar to monitors][6], select **users and/or services** that should receive notifications either by adding a `@notification`to the message or by searching for team members and connected integrations with the drop-down box.